 - Indicate the method for students to turn in the assignment electronically.
 Recognize that students may not have printers at home.

 - Include due dates on all assignments.
-Be clear to students how assignments will impact their grade.

 - Respond to Canvas messages on a timely basis.